-- 5.1 Officers to drawn up relevant consultation documents with a view to commencing a 12-week consultation at the end of July.
-Following consultation, a further report will be presented to Committee in January 2024.
-Having taken into account the evidence available at the time and the results of the consultations Members will be asked to take on a decision on whether they feel a cumulative impact assessment should be published. - 5.2 If the answer to that question is 'yes' then a further report will be required to Full Council with a recommendation that Council's statement of licensing policy be amended so as to include the publication of the cumulative impact assessment.
+- 5.1 Officers to draw up relevant consultation documents with a view to commencing a 12-week consultation at the end of July.
+Following consultation a further report will be presented to Committee.
+Taking into account the evidence available and the results of the consultations Members will be asked to take a decision on whether they feel a cumulative impact assessment should be published. - 5.2 If the answer to that question is 'yes' then a further report will be presented to Full Council with a recommendation that Council's statement of licensing policy be amended so as to include the publication of a cumulative impact assessment.